04 - ELF Hooking

-The objective of this tutorial is to hook a library function
+The objective of this tutorial is to hook a library function.

-function so that \(\exp(x) = x + 1\).
-The source code of the sample that uses this function is given in the following listing:
+The targeted library is the standard math library (libm.so), and we will insert a hook on the exp function so that \(\exp(x) = x + 1\).
+The source code of the sample that uses this function is provided in the following listing:

 #include <stdio.h>